Michigan teen gets life in prison for Oxford High School attack

 Judge Kwame Rowe rejected pleas from defense lawyers for a shorter sentence and ensured that Ethan Crumbley, 17, will not get an opportunity for parole.

-Moments before learning his fate, the teen apologized for the mass shooting and pledged to change while behind bars.
+Moments before learning his fate, the teen apologized and appeared to agree with his victims that the stiffest punishment was appropriate.

-“My actions were what I chose to do.
-I could not stop myself. ...
-I am a really bad person.
-I’ve done terrible things,” said Crumbley, who was 15 when he attacked his school in 2021.
+“Any sentence that they ask for, I ask that you do impose it on me,” the shooter said.
+“I want them to be happy, and I want them to feel secure and safe.
+I do not want them to worry another day.
+I really am sorry for what I’ve done. ...
+But I can try my best in the future to help other people, and that is what I will do.”

 Life sentences for teenagers are rare in Michigan since the U.S. Supreme Court and the state’s highest court said the acts of minors must be viewed differently than the crimes of adults.
-But the Oakland County prosecutor said a no-parole term fit the Oxford case.
+But Oakland County prosecutor Karen McDonald said a no-parole order fit the Oxford case.

+“It’s not a moment to celebrate," McDonald said outside court.
+"It’s tragic.
+And the voices today, I think, profoundly show that.”

-Rowe’s decision followed deeply emotional remarks by families of the deceased and survivors who spoke about how the tragedy has affected them.
+Indeed, Rowe’s decision followed deeply emotional remarks by families of the deceased and survivors who said the tragedy had irreparably turned their lives upside down.

-Rowe was especially troubled by how victim Hana St. Juliana was repeatedly shot — “that is execution” — and that another, Justin Shilling, was shot at point-blank range in a bathroom while another student was forced to watch.
+Rowe was especially troubled by how victim Hana St. Juliana was repeatedly shot and that another, Justin Shilling, was shot at point-blank range in a bathroom while another student was forced to watch.
+He described it as “execution” and “torture.”

 “The court cannot ignore the deep trauma caused to the state of Michigan and the Oxford community,” the judge said.